quicwg/multipath/draft-ietf-quic-multipath.md

 ## Request Forgery with Spoofed Address

-The path validation mechanism as specified in {{Section 8.2. of QUIC-TRANSPORT}} for migration is used unchanged for initiation of new paths in this extension.
-Respectively the security considerations on source address spoofing as outlined in {{Section 21.5.4 of QUIC-TRANSPORT}} equally apply.
+The path validation mechanisms and anti-amplification limits specified in
-Similarly, the anti-amplification limits as specified in {{Section 8 of QUIC-TRANSPORT}} need to be followed to limit the amplification risk.
+{{Section 8 of QUIC-TRANSPORT}} for migration also apply to initiation of new paths in this extension.
+Therefore, the security considerations on source address spoofing in {{Section 21.5.4 of QUIC-TRANSPORT}} equally apply.

 However, while {{QUIC-TRANSPORT}} only allows the use of one path simultaneously and therefore only one path migration at the time should be validated,